andoresu47/MDS-Framework/README.md

 # Max-Disjoint Solutions Framework
-This repository provides a generic C++20 framework for computing sets of pairwise disjoint feasible solutions in combinatorial-optimization problems whose feasible sets form a distributive lattice.
+This repository provides a generic C++17 framework for computing sets of pairwise disjoint feasible solutions in combinatorial-optimization problems whose feasible sets form a distributive lattice.
 It implements the general algorithmic scheme of “Max-Disjoint Solutions” introduced in [dBMS25], allowing different optimization problems (e.g., minimum s-t cut & stable matching) to plug into the same high-level interface via three problem-specific oracles.

 ## Overview
-The project defines an extensible base class `MaxDisjointSolutionsFramework<LatticeGraph, Solution>` implemented with the **Boost Graph Library (BGL)**.
+The project defines an extensible base class `MaxDisjointSolutionsFramework<LatticeGraph, InternalSolution, ExternalSolution>`.

 Each subclass must specify:
 - **`O_min(L*)`** – returns the minimal solution of the current sublattice `L*`,